 Doesn’t fat make you FAT?

 Yes and No. When you eat a high carbohydrate diet, your body uses glucose for energy, because it is a lazy source of fuel.
 Fats that you eat will mostly get stored for ‘starvation’ situations that in today’s age none of us will ever experience.
 As more and more fat is accumulated in the ‘stores’ you become overweight and then obese.
-When you eat mainly fat, you induce your body to enter ketosis, i.e. to burn fat for fuel.
-Providing you don’t hugely exceed the caloric intake required for your energy expenditure, the fat you eat is used for energy rather than stored.
+When you reduce carbs, you induce your body to enter ketosis, i.e. to burn fat for fuel.
+Providing you don’t hugely exceed the caloric intake required for your energy expenditure, the fat and protein you eat are used for energy rather than being stored.

 How can a diet so rich in fat be HEALTHY?

 The ‘high carb/low fat = healthy’ propaganda of the last 50 years can only be described as a disaster.
 Misguided information?
 Misinterpreted research?
 Bad science?
 Data tweaked in favour of the food and pharmaceutical industries?
 Vested interests?
 Probably all of the above and more.
 The one thing we all know for sure is that the ‘low fat’ era has created more disease, an obesity pandemic and more reliance on medical interventions than ever.
 And sadly, the ‘low fat’ campaign seems to be an unstoppable runaway train.
 Consumers are continuously duped into buying ready-made meals, packaged food and synthetic drinks that proudly proclaim to be ‘low fat’, ‘sugar free’ or ‘healthy’, blissfully oblivious to the fact that the laboratory products they buy couldn’t be more damaging for their health.